OszkarU/OszkarU/README.md

 # Hi there! 👋

 I'm Oszkár Urbán, student of Computer Science.
-I am a tech & entrepreneurship enthisiast passionate about **Natural Language Processing** 📊:chart_with_upwards_trend:, **Machine Learing** 🤖 and its application in **Neuroscience** 🧠.
+I am a tech & entrepreneurship enthusiast passionate about **Natural Language Processing** 📊:chart_with_upwards_trend:, **Machine Learning** 🤖 and its application in **Neuroscience** 🧠.
 I thrive in product-driven environments and I am excited about the opportunity to join a team with an impactful technological product.

 **I am open to a Software Engineer Internship position for the Summer of 2024**